cloudbase/garm/doc/using_garm.md

 +--------------------------+----------------------------------------+
 ```

-Let's unpack the command a bit and explain what happened above.
+Let's unpack the command and explain what happened above.
 We added a new pool of runners to GARM, that belongs to the `gabriel-samfira/garm` repository.
 We used the `incus` provider to create the pool, and we specified the `--image` and `--flavor` options to tell the provider what kind of runners we want to create.
-On Incus and LXD, the flavor maps to a `profile` and the image maps to an incus or LXD image, as you would normally use when spinning up a new container or VM using the `incus launch` command.
+On Incus and LXD, the flavor maps to a `profile`.
+The profile can specify the resources allocated to a container or VM (RAM, CPUs, disk space, etc).
+The image maps to an incus or LXD image, as you would normally use when spinning up a new container or VM using the `incus launch` command.

 We also specified the `--min-idle-runners` option to tell GARM to always keep at least 1 runner idle in the pool.
 This is useful for repositories that have a lot of workflows that run often, and we want to make sure that we always have a runner ready to pick up a job.